 Articles Posted in Uncategorized

-Domestic Assault and Battery and Deportation
+Domestic Assault and Battery in Massachusetts Involving Non-Citizens and the Risk of Being Deported

 Any experienced criminal defense attorney will tell you that if you charged with domestic assault and battery and you are not a citizen you are at risk of being deported.
 That risk has increased exponentially over the past several months.
 This is likely the result of the current political climate in this country.
 Government agencies such as ICE and Homeland Security are now taking an active look at these cases before disposition.
 In many instances they are monitoring domestic assault and battery cases involving non-citizens shortly after arrest or arraignment.
 This post examines one such case and what is needed to prevent deportation.
 Continue Reading